 Representational Gesture and Symbolic Development

-We have completed a successful pilot study with 3-year-olds and adults using a between-subjects task in which children are asked to tell a puppet how to use everyday objects or show the puppet how to use them.
-Data collection for this project is ongoing.
+This study explores 3-year-olds and adults using a between-subjects task in which children are asked to tell a puppet how to use everyday objects or show the puppet how to use them.
+Data collection for this project is now complete (only 2 children short of the goal due to COVID-19, sigh).

 Pilot study results: